Richmond assistance programs.

 A clinic that provides free health care is available in Richmond, Virginia.
 The Health, Now! clinic will help those with no insurance or if they are underinsured.
+It also helps the indigent, poor, and seniors.
 The Health, Now! clinic is now relocated in the basement of Richmond City Hall to provide more room and services to those in need.
 Find additional ways to get help with medical bills and health care.
-More.

 If you visit the clinic, you will pay only $15, but if a person is unable to pay for any reason, they will never be turned away.
 The free health care clinic provides primary health care, medical check ups, and it can even serve as a person’s primary care medical provider.

 In addition, the clinic offer free drugs.
 There is an office for medicines and prescription assistance, however it is separate from the Health, Now! clinic and is located on the first floor of Richmond City Hall.
 If you need prescription assistance go to the commission chambers near the building’s rear entrance.
 In addition, if you are seeking prescription assistance or free medicines, you need to bring a list or the actual medication bottles of what you are currently taking.
 Dial 482-5500.

 Another option is Fan Free Clinic was the first free clinic established in the Richmond area.
 It offers general medicine, primary health care, gynecology, pediatrics, and family planning to people who otherwise can’t afford medical or hospital bills.
 (804) 358-6343

 Richmond, Daily Planet, Inc. offers primary health care, dental, prescriptions, and mental health care for people who are homeless or uninsured.
 Call (804)649-2119.